Tennessee vs. South Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tennessee has combined with its opponents to score more than 57 points only twice this season.
+- Tennessee and its opponents have combined for 56.5 points -- this matchup's point total -- just twice this year.

-- South Carolina has not yet combined with its opponents to score more than 57 points in a game this season.
+- South Carolina and its opponents have not yet combined to score more than 56.5 points in a game this season.

-- The combined points per game average of the two teams, 63.2, is 6.2 points above Saturday's over/under.
+- The two teams combine to average 63.2 points per game, 6.7 more than the over/under in this contest.

-- The 39.2 combined points per game that these two squads have allowed this season are 17.8 fewer than the 57 over/under in this contest.
+- These two squads combine to surrender 39.2 points per game, 17.3 fewer than this contest's over/under.

-- The 57 over/under in this game is 7.9 points higher than the 49.1 average total in Gamecocks games this season.
+- The 49.1 PPG average total in Gamecocks games this season is 7.4 points fewer than this game's over/under.

 Tennessee Stats and Trends